zeux/volk/README.md

 ## Basic usage

 To use volk, you have to include `volk.h` instead of `vulkan/vulkan.h`; this is necessary to use function definitions from volk.

 If some files in your application include `vulkan/vulkan.h` and don't include `volk.h`, this can result in symbol conflicts; consider defining `VK_NO_PROTOTYPES` when compiling code that uses Vulkan to make sure this doesn't happen.
+It's also important to make sure that `vulkan-1` is not linked into the application, as this results in symbol name conflicts as well.

 To initialize volk, call this function first: